zcash/lightwalletd/README.md

 - Logging coverage is patchy and inconsistent.
 However, what exists emits structured JSON compatible with various collectors.
 - Logging may capture identifiable user data.
 It hasn't received any privacy analysis yet and makes no attempt at sanitization.
 - The only storage provider we've implemented is sqlite. sqlite is [likely not appropriate](https://sqlite.org/whentouse.html) for the number of concurrent requests we expect to handle.
 Because sqlite uses a global write lock, the code limits the number of open database connections to *one* and currently makes no distinction betwen read-only (frontend) and read/write (ingester) connections.
 It will probably begin to exhibit lock contention at low user counts, and should be improved or replaced with your own data store in production.
 - [Load-balancing with gRPC](https://grpc.io/blog/loadbalancing) may not work quite like you're used to.
-A full explanation is beyond the scope of this documents, but we recommend looking into [Envoy](https://www.envoyproxy.io/), [nginx](https://nginx.com), or [haproxy](https://www.haproxy.org) depending on your existing infrastruture.
+A full explanation is beyond the scope of this document, but we recommend looking into [Envoy](https://www.envoyproxy.io/), [nginx](https://nginx.com), or [haproxy](https://www.haproxy.org) depending on your existing infrastruture.